-Normandy.
+The name Batiste dates back to the days of Medieval France, in the region of Normandy.
 It is derived from their residence in the seigneury of Batiste, which was named after Saint Jean Baptiste.

 Early Origins of the Batiste family

-Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat in the Seigneurie of Batiste in the Benefice De Pardieu.
+The surname Batiste was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat in the Seigneurie of Batiste in the Benefice De Pardieu.
 Saint Jean Baptiste (St Jean le Precurseur) gave origin to the surname Baptiste.

 Early History of the Batiste family